cardano-foundation/cardano-academy/courses/CBCA/2-advanced_blockchain_concepts/2-chain_features/README.md

 ## Questions

-**Sub-Unit 1**

-*Select the step NOT involved in block generation.*
+### Select the step NOT involved in block generation.
 - The block producer first selects a set of transactions from their mempool
 - The block producer creates a block of these transactions
 - **The block producer ensures that at least two other block producers have included the same transactions as them (CORRECT ANSWER)**
 - The block producer adds a proof to the block to show they are entitled to produce it

-*A block producer joins a public permissionless blockchain network.
+### A block producer joins a public permissionless blockchain network.
 Then, he sends a request to other nodes to locate them and adds whoever responds to his neighboring nodes list.
 After that, he receives copies of the blockchain data from his neighboring nodes.
 He is now faced with multiple versions of the blockchain and can’t determine which version is the correct one.
-What step has the block producer likely missed in the process of joining the blockchain network?*
+What step has the block producer likely missed in the process of joining the blockchain network?

 - He didn't establish a trust relationship with the nodes that responded to his request
 - **He didn't apply the longest chain rule to determine the correct version of the blockchain (CORRECT ANSWER)**
 - He didn't request authentication before adding nodes to his neighboring nodes list
 - He didn't ask for permission before joining the public network

-**Sub-Unit 2**

-*What are the important steps and resources a new block-producing node requires to successfully join a network?
-Select two answers.*
+### What are the important steps and resources a new block-producing node requires to successfully join a network?
+Select two answers.
 - **The new block producer should have the correct genesis configuration provided by a trusted source (CORRECT ANSWER)**
 - The new block producer must gain approval from all existing nodes in the network before they can join
 - **The new block producer must apply the longest chain rule when receiving subsequent blocks from other block producers (CORRECT ANSWER)**
 - The new block producer needs to generate the genesis block independently before starting to synchronize the blockchain

-*Only proof-of-work blockchains like Bitcoin apply the longest chain rule.*
+### Only proof-of-work blockchains like Bitcoin apply the longest chain rule.
 - TRUE
 - **FALSE (CORRECT ANSWER)**

-**Sub-Unit 3**

-*SHow is the correct chain determined in a proof-of-stake algorithm like Cardano's, using the longest chain rule?*
+### How is the correct chain determined in a proof-of-stake algorithm like Cardano's, using the longest chain rule?*

 - **A new node must synchronize with existing nodes (CORRECT ANSWER)**
 - **The node must identify similarities and differences between received copies of the blockchain (CORRECT ANSWER)**
 - The node must select the chain that is farthest from the other branches
 - **The node must determine the correct chain by selecting the one that is closest to other branches (CORRECT ANSWER)**
 - The node must generate a new chain independently, which then gets adopted if it's longer than the current chain

-*Node X has Chain A and encounters Chain B, which is longer than Chain A. They both have a common prefix respecting k=3.
+### Node X has Chain A and encounters Chain B, which is longer than Chain A. They both have a common prefix respecting k=3.
 What will Node X do according to the longest chain principle?
-(Image Question)*
+(Image Question)

 ![illustration 2.2.19.png](./assets/2.2.19.png)